 Often, a brain lesion has a characteristic appearance that will help your doctor determine its cause.
-Sometimes the cause of the abnormal-appearing area cannot be diagnosed by the image alone, and additional tests or follow-up tests may be necessary.
+Sometimes the cause of the abnormal-appearing area cannot be diagnosed by the image alone, and additional or follow-up tests may be necessary.

 Among the known possible causes of brain lesions are: